 Some people even file their will, for a fee, with the county clerk while they’re still alive, although it varies by state and locality.
 This is for safekeeping and convenience and is not necessary.
 Wills filed while the testator is still alive are not part of the public record; they’re still the personal property of the testator.

-Other estate plan documents, such as a life insurance, may be located elsewhere.
+Other estate documents, such as a life insurance, may be located elsewhere.
 There is no government agency to track life insurance policies, but there are several different ways to find the life insurance policy of a deceased person.

 The executor or personal administrator is responsible for filing the will with the county clerk at the local probate court.
 The executor manages the estate by paying taxes and unpaid debt, and distributing assets to heirs.